suyashkhemka/Laptop-Repair-Application-System/README.md

 party collects the laptop on customer¿s behalf and delivers it to the desired location.
 There is also a full hardware scan of the laptop incase the engineer purposely changes the initial configuration of the laptop.
+Laptop Repair service are a hassle.
+It involves wasting time in queues at service centres and sometimes exchange original parts with duplicate ones.
+This application takes up a backup of information of all hardware and software present on the computer before giving it to service center.
+The complaint can be raised online and can be tracked through the process of fixing it.
+The customer also has the option of opting to repair or not depending on cost factors and age of the hardware.
+The portal also connects to various third-party hardware buyers.
+Technologies: HTML, Bootstrap, CSS, Java, JAVASCRIPT, MVC architecture, JSP/ Scriptlets.